 He said, “You know why I’m here?”

-“Cause the principal called Mom today?”
+“Cause the principal called Mommy today?”

 “Yeah.
 Me and your mom don’t know what’s gotten into you lately.
 Is there something you wanna tell me?
 Is there a reason why she had to get called?”

 What I should have told him was that I wanted to draw but didn’t feel like I had any outlets or that anybody cared.
 Like the kids around the way who painted murals on the ugly brick of half broken buildings, I had something I wanted to express but didn’t feel like I had a way of getting it out.
 Those kids met in the park to dance on cardboard.
 They played vinyl for the crowds.
-What I did was draw butterflies cause when I did, I felt like I could fly away from the fires that burned through my borough with all of its wasted potential sucked in by crime and Carter economics.
+What I did was draw butterflies cause when I did, I felt like I could fly away from the fires that burned through my borough with all of its wasted potential sucked in by crime and savage economics policies.
 I wanted others to know that they could fly above it all too.